ID-IDENTITY / ongoing project ...

-WOMEN WORLD WIDE ALL AGES DOING MAKE-UP WITHOUT A MIRROR IN FRONT OF A CAMERA
+WOMEN, WORLD WIDE, ALL AGES DOING MAKE-UP WITHOUT A MIRROR IN FRONT OF SUSANNE JUNKER'S CAMERA

 The women who respond to a short online ad “Women sought for art project” are invited by Susanne Junker to come along to a photo shoot in her Shanghai studio.
 She asks the women to make themselves up – blind.
 Instead of sitting in front of a mirror, they sit in front of a camera.
 Without any further instruction or explanation, the women dive into the make-up.
 They have agreed to be observed during that intimate and private moment of making themselves "beautiful".
 Clearly, Susanne Junker’s project is no glamorous fashion shoot.
 Applying the make-up is not a particularly delicate or flattering process.
 At times it is almost brutal to see how they treat their faces – coating, powdering and painting their skin; pulling, deforming and colouring their lips, lids and lashes.

 The women reveal a great deal about themselves.
 Forbidden to check the colours and their handiwork in the mirror, they sit in front of Junker’s camera lens.
 It takes a certain courage to accept the imperfect, the strange and the ugly.

 Yet, at the same time, this deviation from the everyday ritual seems to have a surprisingly liberating and inspiring effect on many of the women.
 They really come out of themselves and it is clear to what extent they associate fantasy, frustration, dislike, convention or freedom with the act of applying make-up.